juchi/gameboy.js/README.md

-If you want to build the compiled JavaScript file from source to be sure you have the latest updates, just clone the repository and run the grunt tasks :
+If you want to build the compiled JavaScript file from source to be sure you have the latest updates, just clone the repository and run the build script:

 ```
 git clone https://github.com/juchi/gameboy.js